Protect Yourself from Identity Theft

 Use Strong Passwords and Protect Them

 Your passwords should be complex, memorized, and should differ from account to account.
 For a complex password, use a combination of lower and uppercase letters, numbers, and special characters.
 Take a sentence and use only the first letters of the word, replace some letters or words with numbers, add in some special characters and you now have a good password.

 Don’t carry those passwords around with you either.
 Memorize them, and if you have too many passwords to remember, consider a secure password manager such as DashLane or LastPass.
-These products also help you produce strong passwords and you can also use Kaspersky’s free secure password protector, here.
+These products also help you produce strong passwords.

 Another good practice, especially if you do a lot of business or keep sensitive personal information on your computer, is to encrypt your hard drive.
 In case you don’t know what encryption is, it takes the data on your computer and stores it in an unreadable state using mathematical algorithms or code ciphers.
 You can encrypt your entire hard, or just specific folders, using products like BitLocker or TrueCrypt for Windows-based platforms or FileVault for the Mac users out there.

 Virtual Private Networks – One of the Best Steps You Can Take

 A second great way to protect your data while using your computer is the use of a Virtual Private Network, or VPN.
 Connecting to a VPN provides many benefits and usually no drawbacks, if you choose the right one.
 A VPN keeps your Internet transactions and browsing secure by encrypting all data you send and receive on a network.